 Character details from the upcoming film have been in short supply, but the die-hard detectives of MakingStarWars.net have been hard at work trying to uncover more.
 (Warning: possible spoilers ahead!)
 The website’s sources have revealed that there is a new character named Mother Proxima in the young Han Solo movie, likely portrayed by a puppet.
 Dave Chapman, the man behind the droid BB-8, is reportedly operating the character, and it is possible that Mother Proxima will be voiced by one of the other cast members.

-The website also caught wind of a female character named Val and speculates that she’ll be played by Emilia Clarke.
-The reasoning behind the suspicion is that Val is said to have “top billing.”
-However, the film’s cast has other actresses equally worthy of top billing, including Thandie Newton, so it’s too early to say.
+The website also caught wind of a female character named Val and speculated that she’ll be played by Emilia Clarke, but her character was later revealed to be Qi’ra.
+The reasoning behind the suspicion was that Val was said to have “top billing.”
+However, the film’s cast has other actresses equally worthy of top billing, including Thandie Newton.

 ‘It will be weird’